Edge device

-An edge device is a device that provides an entry point into enterprise or service provider core networks.
+In computer networking, an edge device is a device that provides an entry point into enterprise or service provider core networks.
 Examples include routers, routing switches, integrated access devices (IADs), multiplexers, and a variety of metropolitan area network (MAN) and wide area network (WAN) access devices.
 Edge devices also provide connections into carrier and service provider networks.
 An edge device that connects a local area network to a high speed switch or backbone (such as an ATM switch) may be called an edge concentrator.

 Functions

 In general, edge devices are normally routers that provide authenticated access (most commonly PPPoA and PPPoE) to faster, more efficient backbone and core networks.
 The trend is to make the edge device smart and the core device(s) "dumb and fast", so edge routers often include quality of service (QoS) and multi-service functions to manage different types of traffic.
 Consequently, core networks are often designed with switches that use routing protocols such as Open Shortest Path First (OSPF) or Multiprotocol Label Switching (MPLS) for reliability and scalability, allowing edge routers to have redundant links to the core network.
 Links between core networks are different—for example, Border Gateway Protocol (BGP) routers are often used for peering exchanges.